Gavin132/smartkitchennodenpm/README.md

 # **smart kitchen configurator**

-repository that launches a socket.io server, website can send json arrays with the fields from the website
+repository that contains a socket.io server running on node.js, website can send json arrays with the fields from the website